asteroidprotocol/bridge/README.md

 c.
 Once the IBC transaction arrives on the Hub, the indexers will pick it up, and if valid, release the CFT-20 tokens to the destination address

+**Handling IBC failures**

+Neutron makes it possible for a contract to know about the state of an IBC token transfer, it is handled using a combination of submessages and sudo messages.
+The process is handles as follows:

+a.
+The IBC transfer is executed as a submessage

+b.
+In the submessage reply the IBC channel and sequence is captured and used as the key to store the CFT-20 assets being bridged back

+c.
+In the sudo handler the IBC channel and sequence is used to load the corresponding assets being transferred

+d.
+If the IBC transfer succeeded the record can be removed, in case of failures the record is used to mint and return the original assets back to the sender

 ## Signers / Indexers